 On 24 August 2021, neighbouring Algeria cut diplomatic relations with Morocco, accusing Morocco of supporting a separatist group and hostile actions against Algeria.

-Another 2021 Arab Barometer survey found that 67.8% of Moroccans identified as religious, 29.1% as somewhat religious, and 3.1% as non religious.
+Another 2021 Arab Barometer survey found that 67.8% of Moroccans identified as religious, 29.1% as somewhat religious, and 3.1% as non-religious.

-In 2022, Infant mortality was 15 deaths per 1,000 live births.
+By 2022, the infant mortality rate in Morocco had further decreased to 15 deaths per 1,000 live births.

 In 2022, the number of internet users in Morocco reached around 31.6 million.